SanaJamal-45/SQL-Book-Store-Sales-Analysis/README.md

 1. Create the database and tables in MySQL.
 2. Insert the sample data into tables.
 3. Run the SQL queries using MySQL Workbench or any SQL editor.
-4. Analyze the outputs generated from the queries.
+5. Analyze the outputs generated from the queries.

----

-# Project Author

-Sana